 Directed and cowritten by Kiyoshi Kurosawa, a filmmaker best known for high-concept horror movies like Cure and Pulse (although perhaps the real-life horror of unemployment in the current economy is a logical progression), Tokyo Sonata takes viewers to unexpected places, sometimes jarringly, always with purpose.
-There is Ryuhei’s quiet indignity at taking a job cleaning toilets—including one that rivals Trainspotting’s Worst Toilet in Scotland—in a mall; there is Megumi’s reawakening; there is Takashi’s discovering happiness abroad; there is Kenji’s moment of grace (and I’m not referring to his inevitable piano performance, which concludes the film and which Kurosawa infuses with beauty, catharsis and questions).
+There is Ryuhei’s quiet indignity at taking a job cleaning toilets—including one that rivals Trainspotting’s Worst Toilet in Scotland—in a mall; there is Megumi’s reawakening; there is Takashi’s discovery of happiness abroad; there is Kenji’s moment of grace (and I’m not referring to his inevitable piano performance, which concludes the film and which Kurosawa infuses with beauty, catharsis and questions).

 Kurosawa is not afraid to leave his characters (and, in turn, viewers) with questions.
 Although the film has its extreme, if not fanciful, situations, each of the characters reacts with humanity and the doubt, impulsiveness, regret and righteousness implied therein.

-While Tokyo Sonata ends palatabley, even optimistically, Kurosawa (whom I am obligated to mention is of no relation to the great Akira Kurosawa) doesn’t sugarcoat a poison pill.
+While Tokyo Sonata ends palatabley, even optimistically, Kurosawa (whom I am obligated to mention is of no relation to Akira Kurosawa) doesn’t sugarcoat a poison pill.
 In the film’s world—as well as in the real one—hard times can scatter us, change us and bring us back together, but they leave scars that are not easily masked.

 Kurosawa also shows us that entertainment, be it images or music or words or some combination thereof, can provide a soothing salve for the wounds of these dire times.
 That’s not quackery; it may even be art.